On the quadrature exactness in hyperinterpolation: Main results

 \end{definition} This scheme \eqref{equ:newhyper} is essentially the hyperinterpolation scheme \eqref{equ:hyperinterpolation}, except that the degree of quadrature exactness is relaxed.
-Thus this scheme \eqref{equ:newhyper} is also a discrete version of the orthogonal projection from $\mathcal{C}(\Omega)$ onto $\mathbb{P}_n$ with respect to the $L^2$ inner product \eqref{equ:innerproduct}.
-To tell the difference between \eqref{equ:hyperinterpolation} and \eqref{equ:newhyper}, we refer to Sloan's hyperinterpolation as the \emph{original hyperinterpolation} and denote by $\mathcal{L}_n^{\text{S}}$ the original hyperinterpolation operator in the following texts, where \emph{S} stands for Sloan.
+Thus the scheme \eqref{equ:newhyper} is also a discrete version of the orthogonal projection from $\mathcal{C}(\Omega)$ onto $\mathbb{P}_n$ with respect to the $L^2$ inner product \eqref{equ:innerproduct}.
+To tell the difference between schemes \eqref{equ:hyperinterpolation} and \eqref{equ:newhyper}, we refer to Sloan's hyperinterpolation as the \emph{original hyperinterpolation}.
+We denote by $\mathcal{L}_n^{\text{S}}$ the original hyperinterpolation operator in the following texts, where \emph{S} stands for Sloan.

 What kind of benefits and costs does the relaxation of quadrature exactness bring to the analysis and implementation of hyperinterpolation?
 Here is an immediate benefit.
 We know that an $m$-point quadrature rule with exactness degree $2n$ requires $m\geq d_n$ quadrature points, see \cite[Lemma 2]{sloan1995polynomial}, and such a quadrature rule is said to be \emph{minimal} if $m=d_n$.
 This fact suggests that $m$ should satisfy $m\geq d_n$ for $\mathcal{L}^{\text{S}}_n$, and it also admits the following rather simple but interesting theorem. \begin{theorem} The number of quadrature points for the hyperinterpolation \eqref{equ:newhyper} satisfies